 Note: This property does not affect the healthcheck of the HAProxy deployed with cf-release.

-Configure your load balancer to use the following HTTP healthcheck endpoint:
+If you have deployed one or more instances of HAProxy between your infrastructure load balancer and Gorouters, configure your infrastructure load balancer to use the following HTTP healthcheck endpoint:

 To maintain high availability during upgrades to the HTTP router, each router is upgraded on a rolling basis.
 During upgrade of a highly available environment with multiple routers, each router is shutdown, upgraded, and restarted before the next router is upgraded.
 This ensures that any pending HTTP request passed to the HTTP router are handled correctly.

 router.drain_wait: Specifies, in seconds, the

 unhealthy threshold that determines when the Gorouter stops accepting connections and the process gracefully stops.
 During this period, the Gorouter continues to serve HTTP requests and the health check endpoint returns